midereli/blog/content/posts/run-java-application-as-a-service-in-ubuntu-22-04.md

     Text: "Improve this page" # edit text
     appendFilePath: true # to append file path to Edit link
 ---
-When coding is done, you can package your Java application in an easily distributable JAR file.
-After the JAR file is ready, you can start the application with the java command.
-You should also provide the name of the package with the -jar argument.
+When development is done, you can package your Java application in an easily distributable JAR file.
+Ready your JAR file and you start the application with the `java` command.
+Provide the name of the package with the `-jar` argument.

 ```Shell
 java -jar HelloWorld.jar